microsoft/Qcodes/docs/user/intro.rst

   - Meta: Sometimes to make the experiment easier to manage, it is useful to make an instrument to represent some element of the system that may be controlled in part by several separate instruments.
 For example, a device that uses one instrument to supply DC voltages, another to supply AC signals, and a third to measure it.
 We can make a new QCoDeS Instrument that references these lower-level Instruments, and we refer to this as a "Meta-Instrument".
 This imposes some requirements and limitations with remote instruments and multiple processes - see :ref:`metainstrument` for more information.

 An instrument can exist as local instrument or remote instrument.
 A local instrument is instantiated in the main process, and you interact with it directly.
-This is convenient for testing and debugging, but a local instrument cannot be used with a measurement loop_ in a separate process (ie a background loop).
+This is convenient for testing and debugging, but a local instrument cannot be used with a measurement loop in a separate process (ie a background loop).
 For that purpose you need a remote instrument.
 A remote instrument starts (or connects to) a server process, instantiates the instrument in that process, and returns a proxy object that mimicks the API of the instrument.
-This proxy holds no state or hardware connection, so it can be freely copied to other processes, in particular background loops and meta-instrument servers.
+This proxy holds no state or hardware connection, so it can be freely copied to other processes, in particular background loops and composite-instrument servers.

 .. responsibilities
 Instruments are responsible for: